 Even some revisions of older G-SYNC monitors such as the Dell AW3418DW now support Adaptive-Sync over DP.

 If you want a gaming monitor with an integrated G-SYNC module, you have to be careful when buying one.

-In the picture above, we have the popular LG 27GL850, which has an NVIDIA’s G-SYNC sticker, but this monitor does not have a dedicated module installed, NVIDIA just certifies it as ‘G-SYNC Compatible.’
+In the picture above is the popular LG 27GL850, which has NVIDIA’s G-SYNC sticker, but this monitor does not have a dedicated module installed, NVIDIA just certified it as ‘G-SYNC Compatible.’

 The best way to ensure you’re getting a native G-SYNC monitor is to visit NVIDIA’s website and check their list of G-SYNC monitors.

-We also have a buyer’s guide for the best G-SYNC gaming monitors currently available, where you can check out which models are actually worth considering over the G-SYNC compatible models.
+We also have a buyer’s guide for the best G-SYNC gaming monitors currently available, where you can check out which models are actually worth considering over the G-SYNC compatible counterparts.

 There’s a third G-SYNC tier called G-SYNC Ultimate which also features a dedicated chip installed in the monitor, but with the addition of HDR (High Dynamic Range) support and advanced display capabilities such as wide color gamut, high peak brightness, local dimming, etc. You can learn more about G-SYNC Ultimate here.